4 CHANGES I MADE THIS YEAR

 With anger, comes resentment, and with that, you become unlikable.
 I had a good hard look at myself, accepted genuine and heartfelt apologies and moved on without holding a grudge.
 Even things that weren’t apologized for that I felt annoyed over, I just let go.

-I changed the way I blog
+I changed the way that I blog

 Whether this has been noticed or not, I’ve changed the way I blog.
 I’ve changed how frequently I blog, how my blog posts look and the style of photos I take.
 It was weighing on my mind for a long time that I just wasn’t happy with my space on the internet, my content felt the same and I just didn’t feel like I was evolving or making any progress, which then made me feel a little unmotivated and I just couldn’t be bothered with getting a post written and uploaded.